 SAS formats are instruction that SAS uses to write data values.
 You use formats to control the written appearance of data values, or, in some cases, to group data values together for analysis.
 You can create format manually with hardcoded values or from datasets, you can store them in permanent library, share them and also use build-in format (etc.) every thing you want to know about SAS format should be present in this tips and tricks.

-Creating CSV from SAS can be done in Data Step, Proc export or using ODS CSV.
-When CSV are not simple line of records, it becomes impossible to use this technic and Data Step programming is required.
+Creating or reading flat files from SAS can be done in several ways in SAS: proc import, proc export are common examples.
+When flat files are not simple line of records, it becomes impossible to use default technics and Data Step programming becomes required.